Ultimate Guide to Kauai

 • Portland

-In our experience, people who are sitting on the left side of the plane, you will have the best views when landing on Kauai.
+Kauai Tip: In our experience, people sitting on the left side of the plane will have the best views when landing on Kauai.

 Skip the Convertible on Kauai

-Travelers' Tip: We suggest not to rent a convertible, as the short but frequent rain showers that make Kauai so green and beautiful might make it more trouble than it’s worth (see weather below).
+Kauai Tip: We suggest not renting a convertible, as the short but frequent rain showers that make Kauai so green and beautiful might cause more trouble than it's worth (see weather below).

 Planning For Kauai Weather

-Kauai is known as "The Garden Isle" because it's so green and lush.
-There is a small price to pay for all those incredible jungles, verdant sky-scraping mountain peaks, and silken waterfalls: rain.
+Kauai is known as "The Garden Isle" because of its lush greenery.
 Kauai, like all of Hawaii, is tropical.
-Tropical means that the clime is warm and moist, unlike a desert, which can be hot and dry.
+Tropical means that the climat is warm and moist.

-Kauai does have thd honor of having one of the wettest points on earth, but it's important to remember what rain in Hawaii typically means.
+Kauai does have the honor of being one of the wettest points on earth, but the rain focuses on the center of the island around Mt.
+Waialeale.
+It's important to remember what rain on your weather app in Hawaii typically means.
 You may look at your phone and see a disappointing line of rainy days.
-In Hawaii, it's not uncommon to have rain showers come and go, creating the incredible rainbows for which the state is famous.
+However, in Hawaii, it's not uncommon to have rain showers come and go, creating the incredible rainbows for which the state is famous.
+Plus, the occasional rain is a small price to pay for the lush jungles, towering, carved mountain peaks, and silken waterfalls that make Kauai so unique.

 Average Weather on the Garden Isle